Skip to main content

 • Mortgages — add one or more mortgages with name, balance, interest rate, and monthly payment.
 These show up as liabilities in the client's net worth.

 • Property Insurance — add homeowners policies with premium, dwelling coverage, deductible, and wind/hail deductible.
-These feed into the Insurance planning module's homeowners calculator.
+These feed the Insurance planning module's homeowners calculator.

 Annuities